The Society for Historical Archaeology Publications Style Guide

 2. Dissertations

-1. Published—Note italics.
+a.
+Published—Note italics.
 Published dissertations are available from University Microfilms International (UMI).
-If you are unsure concerning a dissertation being listed by UMI, see the front matter of a recent Dissertation Abstracts volume for a list of participating institutions with the first year of their participation or look up the author and title at <http://wwwlib.umi.com/ dxweb/search> (note that this service provides only the past two years for free; otherwise use a library that subscribes to the service).
-Include the city and state, unless part of the school’s name.
+If you are unsure concerning a dissertation being listed by UMI, see the front matter of a recent Dissertation Abstracts volume for a list of participating institutions with the first year of their participation or look up the author and title at <http://wwwlib.umi.com/dxweb/search> (note that this service provides only the past two years for free; otherwise use a library that subscribes to the service).
+Include the city and state, unless part of the school’s

 Shackel, Paul A.

-2. Unpublished dissertation, thesis, or other academic papers—Note no italics.
-The only U.S. institution currently giving doctoral degrees in historical archaeology and not participating in UMI is Harvard University.
+b.
+Unpublished dissertation, thesis, or other academic papers—Note: no The only U.S. institution currently giving doctoral degrees in historical archaeology and not participating in UMI is Harvard University.
 Do not use the redundant “unpublished.”
 If the title is not italicized, it is not published.

 Corbin, Annalies